-When you’re choosing between hiring a PR agency or using in-house public relations for your business, it is essential first to understand what public relations entail.
+When you’re choosing between hiring a PR agency or using in-house public relations for your business, it is essential first to understand what public relations entails.
 Public relations is the process of attempting to influence and persuade members of a business’s public, including shareholders, existing and potential customers, to view your brand positively.
 This is done by showcasing the brand’s beliefs, strategies, activities, and accomplishments.
 PR efforts can be carried out in-house or outsourced to PR agencies.

 PR efforts include corporate communications, media relations, social media, content creation, writing speeches, and quotes, or holding events.
 In the past, PR generally predominantly involved having press agents generating publicity for a business.
 While it does still include generating publicity, the PR world has evolved to include developing strategies to influence how a company is perceived.
 Moreover, good PR is supposed to create multiple ways to form and reinforce positive perceptions.

 Firstly, it can be used to communicate with employees, customers, shareholders, or the media about anything going on with the business.
-This includes crisis communications when trying to diffuse a situation.
-Public relations functions aid in developing trust and credibility among essential people in a company.
+This includes crisis communications.
+When trying to diffuse a situation, public relations functions aid in developing trust and credibility among essential people in a company.

 Good PR assists in raising awareness about a company and allowing it to define, control, and distribute its message to both internal and external audiences.
 Practical public relations functions may also assist a business in advertising itself, communicating during a crisis, and defending its reputation from media attacks.

 While media representation is a part of crisis communication, the public relations department is responsible for creating a crisis communications plan and training leadership and staff on its components.
 In order to be effective, a crisis communications plan typically determines specific logistics for expected reporters and names an official crisis spokesperson, first and foremost.
 This communications plan should also develop targeted messages for internal and external audiences, and train company leadership to handle challenging or hostile questions.